Air Force visits Fertig and Wyoming - WTOP News

 Laramie, Wyoming; Wednesday, 8:30 p.m.
 EST

-BOTTOM LINE: Wyoming hosts Air Force after Allyson Fertig scored 20 points in Wyoming’s 64-51 victory against the San Diego State Aztecs.
+BOTTOM LINE: Wyoming hosts Air Force after Allyson Fertig scored 20 points in Wyoming’s 64-51 win against the San Diego State Aztecs.

-The Cowgirls have gone 7-2 in home games.
-Wyoming has a 0-1 record in games decided by 3 points or fewer.

 Wyoming makes 46.5% of its shots from the field this season, which is 2.4 percentage points higher than Air Force has allowed to its opponents (44.1%).
-Air Force averages 6.5 made 3-pointers per game this season, 1.2 more made shots on average than the 5.3 per game Wyoming gives up.
+Air Force scores 6.7 more points per game (66.2) than Wyoming allows to opponents (59.5).

-The Cowgirls and Falcons match up Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Fertig is shooting 59.5% and averaging 19.2 points for the Cowgirls.
-Malene Pedersen is averaging 13.4 points over the last 10 games.
+TOP PERFORMERS: Tess Barnes averages 1.6 made 3-pointers per game for the Cowgirls, scoring 10.1 points while shooting 36.6% from beyond the arc.
+Fertig is averaging 19.2 points, 10 rebounds and 1.8 blocks over the past 10 games.

-Jo Huntimer is averaging 3.3 points, 4.3 assists and two steals for the Falcons.
-Milahnie Perry is averaging 16.4 points and 2.0 rebounds while shooting 41.8% over the past 10 games.
+Milahnie Perry is shooting 41.8% and averaging 16.2 points for the Falcons.
+Madison Smith is averaging 12.5 points over the last 10 games.

 LAST 10 GAMES: Cowgirls: 7-3, averaging 68.8 points, 28.9 rebounds, 17.9 assists, 6.9 steals and 3.7 blocks per game while shooting 50.9% from the field.
 Their opponents have averaged 60.7 points per game.